A simple framework that aligned teams at Target, Google, and LEGO

 When I helped Target understand loyalty program behavior, we discovered members weren't just "shoppers" – they were family coordinators managing complex household needs.
 This insight aligned teams around designing for coordination, not just transactions, which drove the program from beta to 100+ million members.

-The surprise: People combine your tools in ways you never intended.
-Understanding these unexpected workflows often reveals your biggest opportunities.
+People combine your tools in ways you never intended.
+Understanding these unexpected workflows reveals your biggest opportunities.

 Why This Framework Ends Turf Wars

-I love this framework because it gives feuding teams a common language.
+This framework gives feuding teams a common language.
 Instead of arguing about whose job it is to own retention, they start asking "What would make our customers hire us for this job again?"

 Try This Tomorrow